nadavmatalon/ADS1110/README.md

 As I've managed to fry 2 ADS1110 ICs by changing the GAIN settings from the default x1 to another value, I've decided to stay away from this particular setting and not to include it in the full usage/testing sketch.
 That said, the library does contain the relevant functions for getting/setting the GAIN, however, make sure you know what you're doing when fiddling with this as you may damage your device.

+3) __Voltage Reference Settings__

+To get the correct __Raw Data Reading__/__Voltage Readings__/__Percentage Readings__, it is crucial to have the __Voltage Reference (Vref)__ setting defined correctly (i.e. INTERNAL / EXTERNAL).
+This is done on the basis of the physical hookup of the ADS1110's pin Vin- (namely: INTERNAL if this pin goes to GND, or EXTERNAL if it goes to an 2.048V external source.
+The default is GND connection &amp; an INTERNAL settings definition).

+4) __Sample Rate &amp; Resolution Interdependence__

+The ADS1110's __Sample Rate__ and __Resolution__ settings are interdependent, that is, setting the value of one will automatically cause the other to change accordingly (15_SPS == 16-BIT / 30_SPS == 15-BIT / 60_SPS == 14-BIT / 240_SPS == 12-BIT).

-3) __Device Information String__
+5) __Device Information String__

-It possible to extend the ADS1110 Library to include a function for generating a pritable device information string showing all the relevant details about the devices current Configuration, Limit & Hysteresis settings.
+It possible to extend the ADS1110 Library to include a function for generating a printable device information string showing all the relevant details about the devices current Configuration, Limit & Hysteresis settings.
 As the additional functionality comes at the cost of increased memory footprint, it was implemented as an optional add-on rather than added directly to the core ADS1110 Library.
 See the [ADS1110_Info](https://github.com/nadavmatalon/ADS1110/blob/master/examples/ADS1110_Info/ADS1110_Info.ino) example sketch for detailed explanation and an actual usage demo.

-4) __Device I2C Communications String__
+6) __Device I2C Communications String__

-It is also possible to extend the ADS1110 Library to include a function for generating a pritable I2C Communications string showing the result of each I2C transaction in a human-friendly way, something that may be useful, for example, during debugging sessions.
+It is also possible to extend the ADS1110 Library to include a function for generating a printable I2C Communications string showing the result of each I2C transaction in a human-friendly way, something that may be useful, for example, during debugging sessions.
 As the additional functionality comes at the cost of increased memory footprint, it was implemented as an optional add-on rather than added directly to the core ADS1110 Library.
 See the [ADS1110_I2C_Status](https://github.com/nadavmatalon/ADS1110/blob/master/examples/ADS1110_I2C_Status/ADS1110_I2C_Status.ino) example sketch for detailed explanation and an actual usage demo.

 ## I2C ADDRESSES

-Each ADS1110 has 1 of 8 possible I2C addresses (factory hardwired & recognized by its specific part number & top marking on the package itself):
+Each ADS1110 has 1 of 8 possible I2C addresses (factory hardwired &amp; recognized by its specific part number & top marking on the package itself):

 | PART NO.  | BIN     | HEX  | DEC | MARKING |
 |-----------|---------|------|-----|---------|